 Below you will find a general description of air pollutants associated with oil and gas production.
-For more detailed information, follow the links provided in each section.
 To learn about the various sources of these the particular contaminants, visit the Sources of Oil and Gas Air Pollution page.

 - Benzene, Toluene, Ethylbenzene and Xylene (BTEX)